ichi-h/py_init2/README.md

 # py_init2

-You can also use [the template in venv](https://github.com/ippee/py_init).

-Currently, this template is only available for Windows.

-This template uses pipenv and assumes that it will be used with VSCode.
+This template uses [pipenv](https://pipenv.pypa.io/en/latest/) and assumes that it will be used with VSCode.
 Also, install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) beforehand.

 ## Usage